 DT&I and B&O Oak Hill, Ohio Updates

-The DT&I and the B&O was heavily reliant on coal mines, clay pits, brick kilns and cement factories that provided a heavy industrial base and employed thousands throughout the snaking hills.
+The DT&I and the B&O heavily relied on coal mines, clay pits, brick kilns, and cement factories that provided a heavy industrial base and employed thousands throughout the snaking hills.
 In the early 1900s, branches of the DT&I and B&O and other railroads served dozens of mines; the DT&I alone connected to over 25 in the Wellston area alone.
-But as the mines expired, those branches became inactive and were scrapped – beginning with the Cornelia mines on the Wellston branch in 1918.
+However, as the mines expired, those branches became inactive and were scrapped – beginning with the Cornelia mines on the Wellston branch in 1918.
 Passenger service, which had been declining for years due to the advent of the automobile – and a general lack of population along the line, led to passenger service ending between Jackson and Ironton in 1932.

 The B&O Portsmouth Subdivision from Bloom Junction southwest to Sciotoville, just east of Portsmouth, was abandoned in 1969.
 A lack of traffic and the ability to route trains via Chillicothe made the northeast cut inefficient.
 Eventually, the DT&I fell under the control of the Grand Trunk Western (GTW) by 1980, who then opted to file for abandonment of the 29-mile Ironton branch from the ex-B&O line at Bloom Junction to Ironton in August 1981.
 The tracks were removed beginning in November of the following year.
 The Ironton branch featured few industries and had the notorious unlined Vesuvius Tunnel.